 Downsizing is where someone owns a large home, say 4,000+ square feet, and truly wants to downsize to a smaller 2,400 square foot home.
-Maybe their financial situation has changed and they are now on a fixed income or will be literally making less money for various reasons.
+Maybe their financial situation has changed and they are now on a fixed income or will be literally be making less money for various reasons.
 They may not have the time or energy to clean a 4,000 square foot home like they used to.
 The kids are now moved out and it’s just the two of them so they don’t need this much house anymore.
-They may even want to travel more often so they are considering buying a maintenance-provided villa or townhome.
+They may even want to travel more often so they are considering buying a maintenance provided villa or townhome.
 Whatever the reason is, they are at a point in their life where they want to simplify things.
 Does this sound like you?

-Sometimes they actually do want to buy a home with less square footage, but too often they’re surprised that the style of home that fits them better isn’t necessarily cheaper in price.
+Sometimes they actually do want to buy a home with less square footage, but too often they’re surprised that the style of home that fits them better, isn’t necessarily cheaper in price.
 This is where they struggle with the decision.
 They assume that because they’re buying a smaller home, they should be able to cut their mortgage payment in half.
 What they don’t realize is that taxes and insurance can make up a huge chunk of their monthly mortgage payment.
 Just because they go from a 4,000 sq ft house to a 2,000 sq ft house, the real estate taxes and insurance may not actually be cut in half.

 I can also tell you that I’ve never had a client unhappy with their purchase when they were rightsizing.
-Honestly, even when the new home is slightly more expensive, they are never unhappy with their decision.
+Even when the new home is slightly more expensive, they are never unhappy with their decision.
 They move from an older home to a much newer home with modern upgrades and now they are not spending time and money updating their house or making repairs.
 Their stress level drops dramatically and now they have the home that fits their lifestyle and they are relaxed not having to worry about “that big house” anymore.